It is from the invention of the light bulb that we no longer depend on the natural light of the sun for our main activities.

 How does the circadian rhythm work?

-The circadian rhythm is an innate "biological clock" found in many forms of life, including plants, fungi and animals.
-In humans, the biological clock is found in the hypothalamus.
+The circadian rhythm is an innate “biological clock” found in many life forms, including plants, fungi, and animals.
+In humans, the biological clock is located in the hypothalamus.

 The hypothalamus releases a hormone called melatonin.
-Melatonin is often referred to as the "sleep hormone" as its levels are high at night but drop just before waking up in the morning.
-The watch has an intrinsic rhythm, but it can also be adjusted in response to light.
+Melatonin is often referred to as the “sleep hormone” because its levels are high at night but drop just before waking in the morning.
+The clock has an inherent rhythm, but can also be adjusted in response to light.

 Is technology changing our circadian rhythm?

-Professor John Axelsson, sleep research expert at the Karolinska Institute, explains: "Our internal clock follows an intrinsic circadian rhythm of nearly 24 hours.
-It is very sensitive to light around sunset and sunrise, and this allows our systems to be dynamic and adapt to seasonal changes in the length of the day and the night."
+Professor John Axelsson, sleep research expert at the Karolinska Institute, explains: “our internal clock follows an intrinsic circadian rhythm of almost 24 hours.
+It is very sensitive to light around dusk and dawn, and this allows our systems to be dynamic and adapt to seasonal changes in day and night length.”

 Many aspects of modern technology, from the basic light bulb to the brand new touchscreen phone, emit light.
-Professor Jamie Zeitzer of Stanford University says, "Light does two things to the clock mainly.
-It sets the time of the clock and changes the amplitude or strength of the clock."
+Professor Jamie Zeitzer of Stanford University says: “Light does two main things to the clock.
+Set the time of the clock and change the amplitude or strength of the clock.”

-As our circadian rhythm changes melatonin levels, we can look at the levels of this "sleep hormone" to see what is upsetting our biological clock.
+As our circadian rhythm changes melatonin levels, we can look at levels of this “sleep hormone” to see what is disrupting our body clock.

 And what we see is not clear.
 Several studies have shown that intense and artificial light suppresses the production of melatonin in humans.